go-clang/gen/README.md

 ### Update a branch with a new Clang version (VM)

 Every now and then a new Clang subminor version is released.
 The given version can be supported if packages are available inside the VM and CI.
-The following command can then be excuted in the parent directory of the version repository inside the development VM.
+The following command can then be executed in the parent directory of the version repository inside the development VM.

 ```bash
 $GOPATH/src/github.com/go-clang/gen/scripts/update-clang-version.sh 3.4